carstenstann/FPP2/README.md

-# FPP2
+# Forecasting: Principles and Practice - Rob Hyndman
-Solutions to exercises in Forecasting Principles and Practice
+Code and solutions to exercises.